Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 4. Making changes to your ministry (re-planning).

-We'll dive deeper into each phase before sharing the copy-and-paste questions and fields you need to build your own church ministry evaluation form.
+We'll dive deeper into each phase before sharing the copy-and-paste questions and fields you need to build your own ministry evaluation form.

 Woman with Binder & CPU - Church Ministry Evaluation Form Blog